Battle of Zwartewaal: Preparations

 After his defeat at Veere William made thorough preparations for the next battle.
 He collected an army from Holland, Kennemerland and West-Friesland (now all in Holland).
 He was joined by Jan van Arkel, Lady Machteld van Voorne, Jan of Culemborg, Jan of Egmont, Gerrit of Heemskerk, Gerrit van Herlaer, and many lords and soldiers from Cleves, Guelders and upper Germany.

 Margaret had soldiers from England, Hainault, Zeeland and Walcheren, amongst these many lords, barons, knights and squires.

-The Hook fleet sails up the Meuse
+Hook fleet sails up the Meuse

 Margaret's fleet sailed to the mouth of the Meuse.
 On 4 July 1351 the fleets engaged each other not far from Brielle, west of Zwartewaal.
 The result was a Cod victory.
 Margaret escaped with some ships.
 Losses on the Hook side were heavy.
 The English admiral was killed.
 The Hook lords Kostyn of Renesse and Floris of Haamstede and many others were killed.
 Dirk van Brederode and many others were taken prisoner.

-The result
+Result

 The battle of Zwartewaal would prove decisive.
 Zeeland again submitted to William.
 Margaret hoped for English mediation, but by December 1351 she had only Geertruidenberg, Vredelant Castle on the border with Utrecht, and Oud Haerlem Castle left in Holland.
 William then made peace with England, and Margret only retained Hainault.